CroboticSolutions/maliq_hw_sw_integration/README.md

 #### System

 - [x] Edit README.md (formatting)
+- [x] Enable WiFi connection for the development
+- [x] Build exemplary microROS on the rPI
 - [ ] Check serial connection of the rPi and the Arduino
-- [ ] Build exemplary microROS on the rPi
 - [ ] Setup serial communication for the microROS comms
 - [ ] Create .rc scripts to start microROS after turning on
-- [ ] Enable internet over LAN for development

 #### ROS 2 control

 - [x] Enable ros2_joy for the logitech joystick control
+- [x] Test initial funcitonality joy node
+- [x] Test initial functionality teleop_twist_joy node
 - [ ] Enable upper-level control simple PID or pure-pursuit
 - [ ] Think of the sensory placement for the autonomous control
 - [ ] Define initial SW arch for the testing phases
 - [ ] Write all necessary packages for the automatic deployment on the ROS 2
-- [x] Test initial funcitonality joy node
-- [x] Test initial functionality teleop_twist_joy node
 - [ ] Fix joy to cmd_vel mapping